icatalud/dart-sdk-wiki-2/Building-Dart-SDK-for-ARM-processors.md

 On Ubuntu, after installing the default arm cross-compiler, simply do:

 ```
-$ ./tools/build.py -m release -a arm runtime
+$ ./tools/build.py -m release -a arm create_sdk
 ```

-You can also produce a Dart SDK by replacing `runtime` with `create_sdk`.
+You can also produce only a Dart VM runtime, no SDK, by replacing `create_sdk` with `runtime`.
 This process involves also building a VM that targets ia32, which is used to generate a few parts of the SDK.

 You can use a different toolchain using the -t switch.
 For example, if the path to your gcc is /path/to/toolchain/prefix-gcc, then you'd invoke the build script with:

 ```
-$ ./tools/build.py -m release -a arm -t /path/to/toolchain/prefix runtime
+$ ./tools/build.py -m release -a arm -t /path/to/toolchain/prefix create_sdk
 ```

 The default Ubuntu cross-compiler will target ARMv7 processors.
 The Dart VM also supports ARMv6 (e.g. RaspberryPi), and has experimental support ARMv5TE processors (e.g. Lego Mindstorm).
 For those processors, you will need to provide your own compiler toolchain.

-If you have an arm64 toolchain, you can also build a Dart VM supporting arm64 processors:
+If you have an arm64 toolchain, you can also build a Dart VM and SDK supporting arm64 processors:

 ```
-$ ./tools/build.py -m release -a arm64 -t /path/to/arm64/toolchain/prefix runtime
+$ ./tools/build.py -m release -a arm64 -t /path/to/arm64/toolchain/prefix create_sdk
 ```

 ## Android